Staphylococcus/brain-from-brane/docs/glossary.md

 (singular: quale): The subjective, qualitative properties of experience; the "what it is like" aspect of consciousness (e.g., the redness of red, the painfulness of pain).

 ## Resource Scarcity
-A condition where the demand for a resource (material, energetic, cognitive, etc.) exceeds its availability, leading to competition among agents or systems that depend on that resource.
+A condition where the demand for a resource (material, energetic, cognitive, etc.) exceeds its availability.
+This scarcity is a primary driver of [competitive dynamics](glossary.md#competitive-dynamics), as agents or systems vie for these limited resources necessary for their survival, function, or propagation.

-## Resource Competition
-A specific form of competitive dynamics where agents or systems vie for limited resources necessary for their survival, function, or propagation.

 ## Self-Awareness
 A state of consciousness in which an agent recognizes itself as a distinct entity, separate from other entities and the environment, often involving introspection and a concept of self.